sensei-hacker/inavwiki/iNavFlight-Missions.md

 This wiki topic describes the software currently available and some of the telemetry options.
 Please also see the [wiki page on more general navigation mode options](https://github.com/iNavFlight/inav/wiki/8.-Navigation-modes#wp---autonomous-waypoint-mission).

 Before you get started on a waypoint mission, you need to know what the expectation is.
-Namely, the constraints of what is needed in order for the waypoint to be loaded in the FC and the FC to allow you to ARM without a message of "Navigation Is Unsafe".
+Namely, the constraints of what is needed in order for waypoints to be loaded in the FC and the FC to allow you to ARM without a message of "Navigation Is Unsafe".
 If you get this message after loading your mission, one of the following is the cause:
-* You configured WP/PH/RTH or Failsafe RTH and you don't have a good accuracy GPS fix
+* You configured WP/PH/RTH or Failsafe RTH and you don't have a good GPS fix accuracy
 * You try to arm into RTH/PH/WP
-* You have waypoint mission in memory and your first waypoint is too far from your current position
+* You have waypoints mission in memory and your first waypoint is too far from your current position
 * HODP is too low

 The default distance for the first waypoint is configured with the 'nav_wp_safe_distance' value (default of 10000cm, ~ 300 feet).

 The MSP (MultiWii Serial Protocol) messages defining mission navigation are [documented](https://docs.google.com/document/d/16ZfS_qwc-rJeA7N5Tx0DA6wtgxl6HdGgaz-jE3lHBWs).
 This message set is supported by the [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) and [mwp](https://github.com/stronnag/mwptools) ground stations.

 # Ground Control Stations

 Currently there are a number of GCS applications widely used for iNav mission management, including  [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) (Android), [MobileFlight](https://flyinghead.github.io/mobile-flight/) (IOS) and [mwp](https://github.com/stronnag/mwptools) (Linux).
-In future, other options may become available, particularly as the MAVLink protocol becomes supported by iNav.
+In the future, other options may become available, particularly as the MAVLink protocol becomes supported by iNav.
 However, MAVLink based tools will only provide monitoring.

 [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) and [mwp](https://github.com/stronnag/mwptools) (at least, maybe MobileFlight as well) support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission upload / download, mission monitoring and mission logging.